iannguyen/gospot/README.md

 - The `@bp_table` takes the `@max` profit and iterates from 1..@max, and iterates through the keys from the `@skins_hash` as the available distributable items
 - Through dynamic programming, it generates values for two arrays, the `item_count`, and `last_item` array, where the indices of the arrays represent the $ amount, and the value of the `item_count` and `last_item` arrays represent the optimal number of items, and the last item used to make change for that amount respectively
-- In the case that the `price` of the current item is between the current `amt` and `amt + 10%`, an `overpay` is allowed to allow other items to be distributed, and the winner to receive one item of high value.
-A `standard deviation` was used originally but was replaced by a fixed percentage
+- In the case that the `price` of the current item is between the current `amt` and `amt + 10%`, an `overpay` is allowed to allow other items to be distributed, and the winner to receive one item of high value
 - By sacrificing space for time, the average is an O(n*k) time complexity solution.
 Where `n` represents the max profit amount, and `k` represents the unique number of items.

 ![cashout]